 >of 31th Aug. + another 1 open ticket from Tokyo to Seoul) About your arrival and stay in Seoul, I would like to know something as follows.

 >1.
 When(at what time accurately) will you arrive in Kimpo airport?
-At that time, we will >wait for you in the airport.
+At that time, we will

 >2.
 Do you have an another plan to meet another person(for example reporter) in Seoul in 29th